 |Ciarán Reid||CEO, Louth Leader Partnership|

-With the The Genesis Programme now delivering upwards of one hundred programmes each academic year from pre-birth right through to the series of Parent Programmes, there was a growing need for greater coordination of these at a local level as different services (schools, early years settings, community, statutory – Tusla/HSE) engage with the programme.
+With the The Genesis Programme now delivering upwards of one hundred programmes each academic year there was a growing need for greater coordination of these at a local level as different services engage with the programme.

-The ACTs cover the areas detailed below and are supported by a staff member from The Genesis Programme project team.
+The ACTs cover the areas detailed below and each one is supported by one of The Genesis Programme project team.

-The key function of the ACTs is to improve outcomes for children and families in the local area by ensuring appropriate interventions for children and families across The Genesis Programme suite of programmes and continuity of support throughout a child/children’s early years.
+The key function of the ACTs is to improve outcomes for children and families in the local area by ensuring appropriate interventions and continuity of support throughout a child/children’s early years.

 Membership is drawn from local community stakeholders.